DOCUMENTS YOU’LL NEED TO

 Do you have a criminal record?

->

-> Many websites that tout renting seem to leave this very important part off.
+Many websites that tout renting seem to leave this very important part off.
 Perhaps because it's such a touchy subject.
 In our opinion, if you have a criminal record it's getting increasingly harder to rent a home.
-Not impossible though.
+But not impossible.
 In short, prepare to disclose everything and have ALL supporting documents.

->

-> For more details click HERE.
+For more details click HERE.

 Do you have a housing choice program voucher (Sec 8),